cruncher/sparky/README.md

 ## Quick start

-Sparky traverses the DOM automatically on <code>load</code>.
+Sparky wires up the DOM automatically on <code>load</code>.
 It binds nodes with a
 <code>data-model</code> attribute to model objects stored in <code>Sparky.data</code>,
 and passes nodes with a <code>data-ctrl</code> attribute into controller functions stored in <code>Sparky.ctrl</code>.